Some publishers now employ

 This is not about a writer's lack of imagination - we are quite capable of imagining experiences we've never had, or writing stories or characters set in eras we've never lived in or, writing characters of other genders or races.
 For me it's about checking for nuance, inaccuracies... something that sounds 'off'

+I had decided to publish the entire story in Manderin Chinese alongside the English so children could see how beautiful the script was and some children could read it.
+The LCC found a translator, and put me in touch with people who typeset Chinese newspapers who I used for the Chinese text.
 So, the Lambeth Chinese Community made a really positive contribution to the project and I feel it was just good practice for sensitive publishers - for me it's been the case for over 30 years.

 Two points here actually.
 Firstly I hate the term sensitivity - like we are all some kind of snowflakes!
 If I set my book in a historical period and, as a writer/editor/publisher, I ask someone with knowledge and expertise/experience of this period, I don't call them 'sensitivity readers' I call them consultants.
 Though those who coined the expression in the first place didn't mean it in a pejorative way, it is important what we call things and certainly, I think calling them 'sensitivity readers' feeds into the kind of attitude expressed by Lionel Shriver - that it's all about sensitivity rather than accuracy or authenticity.
 Lee and Low (who I'm sure have also been using readers for a very long time) call them 'cultural consultants' and I think this is a far more sensible term.
 It also speaks to the attempt by authors, editors and publishers to 'get it right' rather than having the 'unrelenting anguish about hurting other people's feelings' Shriver talks about.